aelyo-softworks/Wice/README.md

 * **Wice**: the Wice engine.
 * **Wice.Samples.Gallery**: a sample demo / gallery project. **===>** This is what you should try if you're new to Wice.
 * Wice.Tests: a test bench project.
 You shouldn't really use it.
-* Wice.DevTools: an internal tool that helps synchronize .NET 6 projects from .NET Framework projects.
+* Wice.DevTools: an internal tool that helps transform sample code into rtf colorizable texts.

 # .NET 9+ AOT-compatible:
 * **WiceAot**: this is the same as Wice but compiled for .NET 9, AOT friendly.
 Source has been adapted and project is using [DirectNAot](https://github.com/smourier/DirectNAot).